isomerpages/moe-jpjc/_about-jpjc/History/Pioneer Junior College.md

 In my heart burns the fire of learning <br>
 And it shines everywhere I go <br>
 Never fading and ever yearning <br>
-While I live, I learn and grow.
+While I live, I learn and grow. <br>

 <strong>Chorus:</strong><br>
 I will seek and explore <br>